unbxd/search-JS-library/docs_new/Events.md

 ## Events

 This section documents the different events fired by the Unbxd Library that you can use to perform custom actions.
-The **onEvent** config function is called
+The **onEvent** config function is used to catch these events

----
 ### BEFORE_API_CALL
 Fired right before the search api is called

 ---
 ### AFTER_API_CALL
 Fired if the search api call is successful

 ---
 ### BEFORE_RENDER
 Fired as the first step of execution of the **reRender** function

 ---
 ### BEFORE_NO_RESULTS_RENDER
 Fired before rendering the zero results UI, if the number of results in the search api are `0`, as part of the **reRender** function

 ---
 ### AFTER_NO_RESULTS_RENDER
 Fired after rendering the zero results UI i.e. if the number of results in the search api are `0`, as part of the **reRender** function

 ---
 ### AFTER_RENDER
 Fired as the last step of execution of the **reRender** function

 ---
 ### DELETE_FACET
 Fired on deleting a facet. (**deleteFacet** sdk action is used)